limdauto/pyredux/README.md

 Some tips:
 - There is always only one state object in the application
-- I like to think of reduce as an one-liner as follow:
+- I like to think of the idea behind redux as an one-liner as follow:

 ```
 new_state = reduce(lambda f: f(state), reducers, initial_state)